-Earlier this year we published 20 new Penguin Readers including popular classics from the likes of George Orwell, contemporary novels including The Kissing Booth and fascinating non-fiction.
-Looking for ways to focus on key language points in English?
-Explore the new books with all of these Penguin Readers activities.
-The activities can be used in classrooms or virtually, even without full access to the books.
+Earlier in 2021 we published 20 new Penguin Readers.
+These included popular classics from renowned authors such as George Orwell, contemporary novels like The Kissing Booth and an array of fascinating non-fiction.
+If you are looking for ways to focus on key language points in English, here is a range of new activities that can be used in classrooms or virtually.

 There are many examples of the past simple tense using both irregular and regular verbs on pages 8 and 9 of the book.
 Ask students to read the pages and identify all the examples of the past simple tense.
 Following that, ask them to categorise the verbs into regular or irregular verbs.
 Then look further into regular verbs and focus on pronunciation.
 Next, students can categorise the verbs into one of the three sounds.